phymucs/MOC-Detector/README.md

 - (3) Box Branch for spatial extent detection by directly regressing bounding box size at the estimated center point of each frame.

-​    These three branches work together to generate the tubelet detection results, that could be further linked to yield video level tubes with a common matching strategy.
+​    &emsp;These three branches work together to generate the tubelet detection results, that could be further linked to yield video level tubes with a common matching strategy.
 Our MOC-detector outperforms the existing state-of-the-art methods by a large margin under the same setting for frame-mAP and video-mAP on the JHMDB and UCF101-24 datasets.
 The performance gap is more evident for higher video IoU, demonstrating that our MOC-detector is particularly useful for more precise action detection.

 <br/>